VTQuantMethodsEEB/K.Slack/README.md

 #I learned how to read a file into R and do some basic calculations to familiarize myself with the software such as making a table and aggregating the data.

+##week 2## Tidy and Git

+#code:Kslack_assignment2.R

+#data:BloodMetrics_20_21.csv

+#I used script to clean up the errors in my data.
+I used the Tidyvers and dplyr packages for grouping, summary tables, and mutating my data.